TNamdarian/saranamdarian/README.md

 * Promotional video on the homepage – To make the homepage more appealing and engaging and create a more positive emotional response to the user.
 There was no promotional video available as this stage.
 * Designer’s blog to share educational articles and guides for added value.
 The designer has not had time to create a blog yet.
 * Live Chat app - To provide an instant connection between the user and company with high visibility on the site.
 I do not have the skills yet.
-* Add CAPTCHA to contact form – Allows business to protect the contact form from spam.  – Javascript Needed.
+* Add CAPTCHA to contact form – Allows business to protect the contact form from spam.  – JavaScript Needed.
 * FAQ page, table with FAQs and dropdown buttons to view answers - Helps potential clients find answers to their common questions.
 (The designer has to compile and provide a list in the future.)
 * Option to choose the language of the website - As the artist's second language is Farsi, this would allow Farsi speaking visitors to the website who form a big population in Vancouver, to view it in their native language.
 The content was not ready at this stage.
 * Add a download button for a white paper for digital marketing purposes and building an email list in the future.
 The content was not ready at this stage.